What would you attempt to do if you knew you could not fail? – Unknown

 What is microtia?

-Simply put, microtia is a congenital deformity that results in a small, poorly formed, or even absent external ear.
-The malformation of the ear can vary wildly; in some cases the ear lobe or hollow of the ear may partially form, with the rest of the ear missing.
+Simply put, microtia is a congenital deformity that results in a small, poorly formed external ear.
+If the external ear is entirely absent, then this is known as anotia.
+The malformation of the external ear can vary wildly; in some cases the ear lobe or hollow of the ear may partially form, with the rest of the ear missing.
 In other cases there may only be a small portion of ear tissue where it would normally grow.
 In the most extreme cases, called anotia, the external ear doesn't to grow at all.
 Microtia can present unilaterally (on one side only), or bilaterally affecting both ears).
 For reasons that we don't fully understand yet, microtia is usually unilateral, affecting the right ear more often than the left.
 Occurring only in about 0.76 to 2.35 per 10,000 births, this condition is exceptionally rare.

 All children born with microtia share the most common complication associated with the malformation: reduced hearing.
 One of the defining characteristics of the disorder is aural atresia or aural stenosis.
 Aural atresia means that no external ear canal or drum has formed, while aural stenosis refers to a narrowing of the ear canal and a small ear drum.
 Either of these structural problems make it extremely difficult for sound to travel to the inner ear, resulting in a least some hearing loss.